 - Include a copy of your passport.

-- Send all documents by post to the German pension office at this address: Deutsche Rentenversicherung Bund, Ruhrstr.
-2, 10709 Berlin.
+- Send all documents by post (with tracking nummer) to the German pension office connected to the municipality where you first registered.

 - Wait for your case to be reviewed and prepare to send in a few more documents.